Learn something new every day

 More Info... by email

-Typically shallow, retention ponds usually have slow, sloping floors.
+Retention ponds are usually designed to be shallow, and most have slow, sloping floors.
 They rarely take up much land and average less than 1 acre (4046.86 m2) in total size.
 Most ponds are built in areas that have surrounding land capable of accommodating high water during rainy periods.
-Allowing for excess surrounding land is considered essential for proper function and safety.
+Allowing for excess surrounding land is usually considered essential for proper function and safety.

 As pollutants enter the pond during a heavy rain, the basin works to slow water movement.
 The stagnant water allows heavier contaminants, such as solids or metals, to sink to the bottom of the pond and eventually become bottom layer sediments.
 The retained water naturally filters contaminants and returns clean water to nearby streams or wetlands.

-In order to preserve a safe and effective retention pond, it must be properly maintained.
-Adding a waterfall or aerator may help keep mosquitoes and other pests from breeding excessively around the pond.
+Ponds often need regular maintenance to function properly.
+Adding features like a waterfall or aerator may help keep mosquitoes and other pests from breeding excessively around the pond.
 A pest control specialist may also alleviate insect issues by adding a natural larvacide to a pond.
-Algae overgrowth is another potential concern, and it may be necessary to contact an aquatic management specialist to provide the proper bacteria and microbes for the pond.
+Algae overgrowth is another potential concern, and it may be necessary to contact an aquatic management specialist to provide the proper bacteria and microbes.

 Believe it or not, a lot of companies incorporate these into their landscaping.
 If you see an office complex with a pond full of ducks next to it, there's a good chance you are looking at a retention pond.